AndreasBilke/s9y-to-drupal/README.md

 ## Workflow

-1. Extract articles (with categories) from S9Y database
+1. Extract articles (including author, assigned categories) from S9Y database
 2. Extract image references from body/extended body of articles
    1. Double check for image existence in `uploads/` folder
    2. Mark images in body/extended body such that the URLs can be rewritten later